 The Project Needs Time

-Despite dozens of newspaper publications, issued patents, the willingness of several departments to consider the use of BARS in reality, and decades of engineering work, the project never received the support needed to reach a new level.
+Despite dozens of newspaper publications, issued patents, the willingness of a number of departments to consider the use of BARS in reality, and decades of engineering work, the project never received the support necessary to reach a new level.

 Read more materials: